merely-useful/py-rse/index.md

 `CITATION.md`: Introduced in Section \@ref(packaging-software-journals).

 `CONDUCT.md`: Introduced in Section \@ref(teams-coc) and
-committed to the repository in Exercise \@ref(teams-ex-boilerplate).
+committed to the repository in Exercise \@ref(teams-ex-boilerplate-coc).

 `CONTRIBUTING.md`: Introduced in Section \@ref(teams-documentation) and
 committed to the repository in Exercise \@ref(teams-ex-contributing).